sslrec-wsdm/sslrec-wsdm.github.io/index.md

 ### Description

-The neural architecture-based recommenders have demonstrated overwhelming advantages over their traditional counterparts.
-However, the highly sparse user behavior data often bottlenecks deep neural recommendation models to take full advantage of their capacity for better performance.
-Recently, self-supervised learning (SSL), which can enable training on massive unlabeled data with automatic data annotation, has received tremendous attention across multiple fields including recommender systems.
-It has turned out that SSL can significantly improve the recommendation quality by designing pretext tasks to discover supervisory signals from the raw data, serving as a natural antidote to the data sparsity issue.
-In this tutorial, we will systematically introduce the methodologies of applying SSL to recommendation.
-The topics to be covered include: (1) foundation and overview of self-supervised recommendation; (2) a comprehensive taxonomy of existing SSL-driven recommendation methods which is constructed based on the characteristics of pretext tasks; (3) how to apply SSL to various recommendation scenarios where different types of data and multiple optimization objectives are involved; (4) limitations in current research and future research directions; (5) an open-source toolkit to facilitate empirical comparisons and methodological development of self-supervised recommendation methods (released at https://github.com/Coder-Yu/SELFRec).
+Recommender systems have become a necessity in this Internet era to offer personalization.
+However, in contrast to the increasing ease of model building and deployment, the lack of user behavioral data still remains a major pain point for modern recommender systems that constantly compromises recommendation performance.
+Recently, self-supervised learning (SSL), which can enable training on massive unlabeled data with automatic data annotation, has achieved tremendous success in many fields and been applied to an ever-expanding range of applications including recommendation.
+Many recent studies have demonstrated that all kinds of recommendation models can be significantly improved through learning with well-designed self-supervised tasks and data augmentations.
+In this tutorial, we will provide a panorama of the research efforts on self-supervised recommendation.
+Specifically, the content includes: (1) foundations and overview of self-supervised recommendation; (2) a comprehensive taxonomy of existing self-supervised recommendation methods; (3) how to apply SSL to various recommendation scenarios; (4) limitations in current research and future research directions.
+Additionally, we release an open-source toolkit to facilitate empirical comparisons and methodological development of self-supervised recommendation methods (released at https://github.com/Coder-Yu/SELFRec).

 <hr>